YairHalberstadt/stronginject/README.md

 ```

 `Get` is called once per resolution (equiavalent to Instance Per Resolution scope).
 Of course the implementation is free to return a singleton or not.

+#### How StrongInject picks which registration to use

+It is possible for there to be multiple registrations for a type.
+In such a case resolving an instance of the type will result in an error, unless there is a best registration.
+The rule for picking the best registration is simple - any registration defined by a module is better than registrations defined on other modules that that module imports.

+So for example, imagine there is a `Container`, and two modules, `ModuleA` and `ModuleB`.

+If all three define a registration for `SomeInterface`, then the one defined on the container will always be the best.

+If just `ModuleA` and `ModuleB` define a registration for `SomeInterface` then things will depend:

+- If `Container` imports both modules, resolving `SomeInterface` will always result in an error (even if `ModuleA` imports `ModuleB` or vice versa).
+- If `Container` imports `ModuleA`, and `ModuleA` imports `ModuleB`, then `ModuleA`'s registration will be best.
+- If `Container` imports `ModuleB`, and `ModuleB` imports `ModuleA`, then `ModuleB`'s registration will be best.

+To fix errors as a result of multiple registrations for a type, the simplest thing to do is to add a single best registration directly to the container.
+If the container already has multiple registrations for the type, then move those registrations to a seperate module and import them.

 ### Delegate Support